JosephLavagna/fitness-tracker/README.md

-# Bodybuilding Fitness Coach App
+# Fitness Coach App

-A modern full-stack web application for bodybuilding fitness coaching, featuring a React frontend with Chakra UI and a .NET 9 Web API backend.
+A modern full-stack web application for fitness coaching, featuring a React frontend with Chakra UI and a .NET 9 Web API backend.

+Testing the potential of AI Agents, specifically Claude Sonnet 4

 ## 🏗️ Project Structure